Biden, Harris to make closing pitches in Georgia’s Senate runoff contests

 “I love the Great State of Georgia, but the people who run it, from the Governor, @BrianKempGA, to the Secretary of State, are a complete disaster and don’t have a clue, or worse,” Trump said in late-night tweets on Tuesday.
 “Nobody can be this stupid.”

-Trump’s tweets included a reference to a conspiracy theory involving the brother of Georgia Secretary of State Brad Raffensperger (R).
-As multiple fact-checkers have pointed out, Raffensperger doesn’t have a brother.
+Trump’s tweets included a reference to a conspiracy theory involving someone who shares the last name of Georgia Secretary of State Brad Raffensberger (R) but is not related to him.

 “Now it turns out that Brad R’s brother works for China, and they definitely don’t want ‘Trump’.
 So disgusting!”
 Trump wrote.